 Other Formatting Must-Haves

 Take special care when following your department’s formatting requirements.
-Though it can be time consuming, it’s worth the trouble since it not only pleases your committee but also makes your final document as clean and readable as possible.
+Though it can be time consuming, it’s worth the trouble considering it pleases your committee and also serves to make your final document as clean and readable as possible.
 Below are some formatting guidelines to keep in mind, but remember that details and requirements vary among schools, disciplines, and even style guides.

-• Font size: Most schools require 11- or 12-point font size.
+- Font size: Most schools require 11- or 12-point font size.
 You’ll likely use the same font size for your main text and footnotes or endnotes.
-Chapter titles and section headings are often bolded and 1 or 2 points larger than the rest of the text.
+Chapter titles and section headings are often bolded and one or two points larger than the rest of the text.
 Choose a standard, easy-to-read font like Times New Roman.
 Script fonts are usually not acceptable.

-• Footnotes or endnotes: Footnotes go at the bottom of the page where they’re cited, while endnotes are placed at the end of the document in their own section.
-While this often comes down to personal preference, check with your committee and in your style guide for any departmental preferences on footnotes vs. endnotes.
+- Footnotes or endnotes: Footnotes go at the bottom of the page where they’re cited, while endnotes are placed at the end of the document in their own section.
+Check with your committee or in your style guide for any departmental preferences on footnotes vs. endnotes.

 Resources